Home

 Henry and Polly are buried together.
 Today, their final resting place is difficult to find.
 With some careful navigation, it may be found in an obscure, overgrown and tiny grave patch.
 The yellow arrow points to their marker.

-Their graves apparently went unmarked for some 50 years.
-In 1946, their grandson William Allen Miner, at that time a 70-year-old Californian, came back to Western Pennsylvania to bury his wife.
-He made a special effort to purchase and install a small marker for his grandparents.
-Records of the Kurtz Monument Company of Washington show that it was a second-hand stone.
-The only glitch was that on the marker, Polly's name mistakenly was carved "Nancy" -- the name that Will confused -- which in reality the name of one of Polly's daughters.
+Their graves apparently went unmarked for nearly 60 years.
+In 1946, their grandson William Allen Miner, at that time a 70-year-old resident of Southern California, came back to Western Pennsylvania to bury his wife and relocate the grave of an infant son.
+In doing so, he made a special effort to purchase and install a small marker for his grandparents.

 In addition to the 1884 History of Bedford, Somerset and Fulton Counties, Henry is mentioned in Forrest's 1926 History of Washington County, PA.
 In an profile of their grandson, business owner John Wiley Birch, the Forrest history said that Henry and Polly "...were natives of Germany and both died in Greene county.
 Mr. Minor was an agriculturist..."